digbmc/germantown-y/docs/metadata-docs.md

     - [Rearranging the Order of the Elements in the Preview](#rearranging-the-order-of-the-elements-in-the-preview)

 ## Useful Vacabulary
 Repository: This is where code and files are stored.
-Our website is stored in GitHub repository!
+Our website repository is hosted on GitHub!

-Metadata: Metadata shows information about data such as title, creator, date.
+Metadata: Information about data such as title, creator, date.
 Basically, data about data.

-CSV file: CSV stands for comma seperated values.
+CSV file: CSV stands for comma separated values.
 These files makes it easier for code to read in and parse data due to the file's formatting.

 ## How to Add Items to the Archive
 Before we begin, it is important to note that these instructions are based on the [CollectionBuilder's GitHub walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/).
 You may refer to the CollectionBuilder Github website for additional information.